eigentaylor/eigentaylor.github.io/_previews/2026-03-04-avstrategy.md

 This post is based on a paper by [Jean-François Laslier](https://journals.sagepub.com/doi/10.1177/0951629808097286){:target="_blank"}, which introduces the leader rule and analyzes its properties.
 I would like to give a special thanks to Rob LeGrand for bringing this strategy to my attention.
 LeGrand, as far as we know, came up with this strategy back in 2002, and Laslier discovered it independently and published about it in his 2009 paper.
 I find this interesting to bring up, because it shows that this strategy is not just some random "someone just thought of it" strategy, but rather something natural, intuitive, and fundamentally optimal that multiple people have independently discovered.

 In a [previous post](../avstratproof){:target="_blank"}, I gave an example to show that Approval voting is not technically strategyproof, but can be made so under a particular mindset that I called a "Dichotomous Goal".
 I explained how strategy simplifies down into drawing a line of acceptability, and once that line is set then the choice for how to vote is clear.
-In this post, we will explore a specific strategy called "the leader rule," which is a practical and effective way to help draw that line of acceptability optimally.
+In this post, we will explore a specific strategy called "the leader rule," which is a practical and effective way to help draw that line of acceptability optimally based on the perceived front-runners.

 A common complaint I have heard about Approval voting is that, while it incentivizes voters to approve all candidates they truly like, it might result in regret if voters choose to approve the candidates they are lukewarm about, but are strongly better than the candidates that they truly hate.
 What happens when a voter votes for a candidate they only voted for out of fear of the worst, and that candidate ends up winning?
 Sure, I can vote for my favorite, and won't vote for my least favorite, but what do I do about the candidate in the middle?